bbauska/meta-react-basics/README.md

 ```

 <h4>Step 3</h4>

-Next, inside the body of the Contact function, you added a return statement with the following code: <h1>Contact Little Lemon on this page.</h1>.
+<p>Next, inside the body of the Contact function, you added a return statement with the following code: &lt;h1&gt;Contact Little Lemon on this
+page.&lt;/h1&gt;.</p>

 ```
 1.  function Contact() {